 Instead of giving employees titles, try grouping them into teams based on a project and have individuals take turns leading the team.
 Not only does this help improve transparency, but it also helps employees develop leadership skills.
 You can also ask employees to define their own titles.

+5. Encourage honest feedback.
 A big part of encouraging honest feedback among your work culture is to demonstrate it yourself.
 Be open to constructive criticism, even if you are the company founder.
 Show employees how to receive and react to honest feedback by being a role model for it yourself.

 You may also wish to hold training sessions that focus on how to give and receive constructive feedback.
 When both managers and employees know how to approach honest feedback, the entire business sees a boost in performance.

+6. Create an open online forum.
 Along those same lines, having an online forum where employees can ask questions from the higher-ups or other team members without fear of retribution can contribute to transparency.
 This is especially true if you have remote workers or freelancers who need to feel part of the on-site community.

 Building your open forum is as easy as starting a Facebook group for employees only.
 You can use this same forum to share information about upcoming events, meetings, and financial reports, just to keep everyone on the same page.

+7. Share the news, both the good and the bad.
 There’s no transparency when employers hide bad news from employees.
 Executives may think they are doing everyone a favor, but nobody wants to be left out of crucial news regarding the company they’ve contributed to for years.

 Keep your team informed about important issues, good or bad.
 Share any mistakes or unfortunate changes, even if it’s likely to cause anxiety for a few days.
 When your company is open with the entire team, everyone can better empathize with the business when it’s time to make those hard decisions.

+8. Create an open work space.
 When you break down walls and remove barriers, people feel more equal.
 Rather than work from a private office or herd employees into cubicles, open up the office space.

 Open-office floorplans have several benefits.
 They allow colleagues to interact with one another, increasing the sense of community, and they put managerial staff on the same level to make them more approachable.
 Although open offices can be distracting and cause problems, when done right, they cultivate a sense of teamwork and transparency like none else can.